aliasgar1978/capture_it/docs/u_doc/executions_individual.rst

 		#.
 Multiple devices can be inserted as a tuple for dictionary keys.
 		#.
 One device can appear on multiple keys ( as stated in above example: 10.10.10.1).
 List of commands from both  entries will be clubbed together to form a single list.
 		#.
+Grouping
-Alternativey create a separate group of commands based on device functionality (example: separate set of commands for each - access layers, core layers ).
+			#.
+Create a separate group of commands based on device functionality (example: separate set of commands for each - access layers, core layers ).
+			#.
 Create group of devices as a tuple based on device functionality.
-And Using these two create a simple readable dictionary.
+			#.
+Using these above two - create a simple readable dictionary.